Tyazhely Sputnik

 According to the memoirs of Boris Chertok, "A pendant shaped like a small globe with the continents etched on it was placed on the 1VA.
 Inside this small sphere was a medal depicting the Earth-to-Venus flight path.
 On the other side of the medal was the emblem of the Soviet Union.
 The pendant was placed in a spherical capsule with thermal shielding to protect it during entry into Venus' atmosphere at reentry velocity."
 In what he refers to as a "Strange but True [incident]... in the history of cosmonautics", while the spacecraft was originally thought to have re-entered over the Pacific Ocean, it was subsequently (in 1963) found to have re-entered over Siberia, when this medal made its way back to Chertok by way of his boss, Chief Rocket Designer Sergei Korolev.
 He relates that "while swimming in a river – a tributary of the Biryusa River in eastern Siberia – a local boy hurt his foot on some sort of piece of iron.
 When he retrieved it from the water, rather than throw it into deeper water, he brought it home and showed it to his father.
 The boy’s father, curious as to what the dented metal sphere contained, opened it up and discovered this medal inside… The boy’s father brought his find to the police.
 The local police delivered the remains of the pendant to the regional department of the KGB, which in turn forwarded it to Moscow.
 In Moscow the appropriate KGB directorate… after notifying Keldysh as president of the Academy of Sciences", delivered the pendant to Korolev.
 "Thus, [Chertok] was awarded the medal that had been certified for the flight to Venus by the protocol that [he and Korolev] signed in January 1961.
-After the launch we were all certain that the Tyazhelyy sputnik and the pendant had sunk in the ocean.
+After the launch we were all certain that the Tyazhely Sputnik and the pendant had sunk in the ocean.
 Now it turned out that it had burned up over Siberia.
 The pendant had been designed to withstand Venus' atmosphere and therefore it reached the Earth’s surface."

 The sister probe, Venera 1, successfully launched and was injected into a heliocentric orbit toward Venus one week later, although telemetry on the mission failed a week into flight.